rishikasaxena/GEN-AI/README.md

-# 🚀 GiantAI – Generative AI Workshop
+# 🚀 GENAI – Generative AI Workshop

 This repository contains my practice code, experiments, and learnings from a **Generative AI Workshop**.